A man and three women share their stories of infertility and their different ways of looking at infertility treatment...

 Clearly our decision to abandon IVF meant that we had given up on having our own biological children.
 This isn’t easy to digest as the natural instinct is to have your own children and it is a strong instinct.
 However, I believe that in our case, the instinct to become parents was stronger than the instinct to have our own children at all costs.
 Thankfully, adoption provided the opportunity to satisfy our needs.

-2. Anita Zerafa – From Infertility to A Natural Birth
+Infertility Story 2: Anita Zerafa – From Infertility To A Natural Birth

 “My fallopian tubes were closed”